 It’s likely to be an extra long weekend when it’s announced…

-During the announcement, the UAE government also outlined the full list of public holidays for 2019 and 2020 – with two previously recognised public holidays absent.
+In March 2019 the UAE government outlined the full list of public holidays for 2019 and 2020 – with two previously recognised public holidays absent.

 According to the new list, Israa Wa Miraaj, which previously fell in April, and Prophet Mohammed’s (PBUH) birthday, celebrated towards the start of November, were not listed.